vegassith/myportfolio-project/README.md

 - Error management

 ## RubyGems Integration
-### Utilize various RubyGems in order to implement Bootstrap, and Petergate, along with building your own gem.
+### Utilize various RubyGems in order to implement Bootstrap, along with building your own gem.
 - Integrate bootstrap
-- Implement virtual attributes
+- Build a custom gem that outputs your top rated skill

+## Authorizaion in Rails
 - Integrate Petergate
-- Build a custom gem that outputs your top rated skill
+- Add roles to the user model

 ## Stylesheets
 ### Integrate custom styles in Rails